rinvex/laravel-attributes/README.md

 In Attributable implementation, a Value instance will represent the content of an attribute related to a particular entity instance.

 Values are stored in different tables based on their data type.
-String values will be stored in a table called (by default) `values_varchar`, while integer values would use `values_integer` instead, and so on.
+String values will be stored in a table called (by default) `attribute_varchar_values`, while integer values would use `attribute_integer_values` instead, and so on.
 Both tables' columns are identical except the data type of the `content` column which is adapted to the data type they store.

 ### The Performance Loss